luciotato/LiteScript/doc/README.md

     }

-The same LiteScript code, will emit an error during compilation -no debugging required-.
+The equivalent LiteScript code, will emit an error during compilation -no debugging required-.

     options = options or {}
     if options.impCodeDefaultTrue is undefined, options.impCodeDefaultTrue=true